 Create wearable, moving advertisements for your business by having t-shirts made with your logo or business name on them.
-These can be worn at local events or just generally in the community and can be given to other customers as well.
-If you can manage to make them into a fashion item of sorts, then you can double down by charging for them, allowing the advertising to pay for itself.
+These can be worn at local events or generally in the community and can be given to other customers.
+If you can make them into a fashion item of sorts, you can double down by charging for them, allowing the advertising to pay for itself.

 Social media platforms like Facebook allow users to promote or boost posts they make (for a fee), which means the post reaches a much wider audience than just the page’s followers.
 This can help to increase organic sharing and commenting on the post, leading to even greater visibility.